 Prioritize.
 Ruthless and ongoing prioritization is essential to our focus.

-This article is primarily based on our experiences practicing Lean UX at 18F, For more information, see references.
+This article is primarily based on our experiences practicing Lean UX at 18F, For more information, see references (18F/GSA access only).